 Feel like a trip back in time?
 There’s a little trick to discover this magnificent Art Deco Station closed since 1945.
 At the terminus of line 6, Brooklyn Bridge-City Hall, stay in the car if they let you.
 The conductors usually don’t mind but nothing obliges them to do so.
 The train will then turn around in this secret and magnificent place.

 On The Seven Year Itch, While Richard Sherman (Tom Ewell) is taking a walk with the gorgeous blond played by Marilyn Monroe, her skirt is blown up by a draft through the grate as a subway passes underneath.
-As we mention in our Guide New York of 1000 cult movie, series, music, comics, novel locations, this mythical scene in worldwide cinema contributed to the end of her marriage with Joe DiMaggio, furious to see his wife on display like this.
+This mythical scene in worldwide cinema contributed to the end of her marriage with Joe DiMaggio, furious to see his wife on display like this.
 Even though the scene started here, it finally finished in another location.
 Having found out that filming was taking place at this precise spot, a lot of noisy fans hurried here to gaze at the star.
 After several failed takes, the director, Billy Wilder, finally decided to film this sequence in a studio.
 Ladies, look out for the drafts!

 In The Get Down, the bench seen in the 149th-Grand Concourse station is part of Bronx heritage and called the “Writer’s Bench”.
 It’s here that the graffiti artists of the 70s used to get together, set out to do “fieldwork” or just watch the trains go by covered with graffiti and admire the work of others.
 Today the metros are not covered in graffiti but a plaque does recount the history of this bench.